 Capturing the Views

 The great news was that this allowed us to take advantage of the view.
 There was almost a 360 degree view from this site.
 Most of it was oriented towards the front of the home, but there was also some incredible sight lines from the rear of the house.
-The architecture incorporated a ton of windows to capture all of this surrounding beauty.
+The home design incorporated a ton of windows to capture all of this surrounding beauty.

 Even with lots of windows, there are smart ways to design them.
 Windows can be extremely expensive.
 But there's little tricks we use to deliver a "full glass wall" without the expense.
 We pulled out all the stops with this house.
 As you can see, there is a ton of glass.
 But surprisingly, we did not have to go to a fully custom window system, thus saving the client a ton of money.

 There was also a large focus on indoor - outdoor living, and having a great flow from inside to out.
 We captured this with designing multiple outdoor living areas.
-We incorporated these areas both within the architecture and in the landscape design.
+We incorporated these areas both within the home design and in the landscape design.
 The view continues to be captured in all the outdoor living areas.

 As mentioned previously, the slope was very steep on this site.
 As home designers, we see this as both a challenge and a huge opportunity!